RudraKumarSharma/RudraKumarSharma/README.md

-- 👋 Hi, I’m @RudraKumarSharma , 15 y/o
+- 👋 Hi, I’m @RudraKumarSharma , 18 y/o
 - 👀 I’m interested in Programming , Gaming
-- 🌱 I’m currently learning Python, java
+- 🌱 I’m currently learning Python, C++(with DSA)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source
-- 📫 How to reach me ...
+- 📫 How to reach me : linkedin -> https://www.linkedin.com/in/rudra-kumar-sharma-885a22281/

 <!---
 RudraKumarSharma/RudraKumarSharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.